 History of Cape Ann

 By 1623, the English knew there was an abundance of codfish in the waters off Gloucester.
 The Dorchester Company sent out three ships from England and started a settlement along the coast.
-A group of pilgrims from the Plymouth Colony also sailed to Gloucester and built the first racks for drying fish.
+A group of colonists from the Plymouth Colony also sailed to Gloucester and built the first racks for drying fish.
 In the years that followed, both groups experienced difficulty in establishing a profitable operation.

 After fits and starts, the settlement of Gloucester continued, and farming became the livelihood of many residents.
 The General Court of the Massachusetts Bay Colony incorporated the Town of Gloucester in 1642, and the Governor of Salem began distributing land titles.
 The Reverend Richard Blynman was the town's first clergyman.